Azure/bicep/docs/tutorial/06-creating-modules.md

 ## Next steps

-In the final tutorial, we will learn how to convert an arbitrary ARM template into a bicep file:
+In the final tutorial, we will learn how to convert an arbitrary ARM template into a Bicep file:

 [7 - Convert any ARM template into a Bicep file](./07-convert-arm-template.md)